rameshy777/fabzero/mdfiles/Project-Demo.md

 #### PCB  board after soldering:
 ![iBELL Soldered](/images/iBell-soldered.jpg)

+We have used Oscilloscope to check the working condition of Speaker.
 ![MOSFET  ](/images/oscilloscope.jpg)

 All the circuit boards and components are interconnected and iBELL is ready.